RetailMeNotSandbox/groundhar-day/README.md

 GroundHAR Day is a tool for doing rapid, reproducible performance experiments.

-Given an HTTP Archive - or [HAR][] - GroundHAR Day simulates the observed network environment inside a Docker container.
+Given an HTTP Archive - or [HAR][] - GroundHAR Day simulates the observed network environment inside a VirtualBox VM.
 This makes it possible to replay the captured page load under different network conditions.
 More interestingly, the HAR content can be edited directly to quickly and rigorously evaluate different optimization ideas.

 ## Quick start